I've been banned from driving. What next?

 I have been banned from driving.
 What happens next?

 As soon as the Court imposes a ban, you are disqualified with immediate effect.
 The Court will retain your driving licence and send it to the DVLA with confirmation of the period of disqualification.
-From a practical point of view, you must notify your insurers of the disqualification.
-If they are unaware of a ban, they could refuse to indemnify if any claim is made for your vehicle during the period of the ban, even though you are not using the vehicle.
+You must notify your insurers of the disqualification as if they are unaware of a ban, they could refuse to indemnify if any claim is made for your vehicle during the period of the ban, even though you are not using the vehicle.

-The vast majority of driving offences are dealt with the Magistrates' Court.
+A criminal record is triggered by the offence, not the punishment.
 If you are banned under the totting up procedure, or receive an instant ban for say, speeding, you will not receive a criminal record as these are not arrestable offences.
-However, the more serious offences, such as death by dangerous driving etc will result in a criminal record.
+However, the more serious arrestable offences, such as drink driving, death by dangerous driving etc will result in a criminal record.

 No. If you are disqualified from driving, you are banned from using any motorised vehicle for which you previously held a licence.

 I was banned for speeding on my motorbike.
 Can I still drive my car?

 No. A ban covers all categories of motor vehicle.